LucasBrogiolo/tkinterCalculator/README.md

 # tkinterCalculator
-Basic Calculator with python and tkinter
+Basic Calculator with python
+Good to study Tkinter module